PostHog/posthog.com/contents/blog/how-to-pivot.md

 ![International Commerce Center - a big skyscraper in Hong Kong](../images/blog/pivoting/international-commerce-centre.jpg)

-I vividly remember the realization that over 90% of your sales pipeline, roughly, will never close.
-Even if you're really, really good at sales.

-The _majority_ of your time is spent getting nowhere.
+Despite this, the _majority_ of your time in sales is spent getting nowhere.
 All those hotels, flights, calls, fastidiously wearing a suit in inappropriately warm weather - very few of those things actually result in anything.

 Sidenote: this is why [product led growth](../handbook/growth/strategy) is so much better.